 “Procerans have always been the villains in our plays, scheming Alamans and grasping Arlesites.
-Given our history this is understandable, my lord Exarch, but you and I know the truth of of it.
+Given our history this is understandable, my Strategos, but you and I know the truth of of it.
 The Principate is the final line of defence between Calernia and Evil.
 Two millennia they have kept the Dead King on his shore of the northern lakes and even longer have they turned back the ratling plague, without aid or succour from the rest of the continent.
 When Procer fails, the light of civilization dims and the monsters all get a little closer to our homes.”

 – Eleusia Vokor, Nicean ambassador to the Principate